IT STARTS WITH DESIRE

 The creation of your own family estate can be done in many different ways.
 Some do that largely in mind.
 Others make drawings, paintings, or plans of how they want to organize their hectare of land.
 There are also people who do not yet have land to manage, but who are already growing trees and shrubs in pots.
 They are placed on the balcony or in the garden (or even indoors if you do not have a balcony or garden).

-The idea behind it is that at a certain point these youngsters want to go into the ground.
+The idea behind it is that at a certain point these tree saplings want to go into the ground.
 And mysteriously, the universe suddenly knows about it, and perhaps through a special concatenated series of events, one acre of land is allotted just like that.
 Whether it is true or not, we will of course only find out if it actually happens.
 But a nice thought, and a pleasant prospect it is!

 PRACTICAL POINT OF VIEW